jmclean-coder/code-practice/Big-O/Analyzing Data Structures/Arrays_Objects_BuiltIns.md

         favoriteNumbers: [1, 2, 3, 4]
     }

-We'd have to check each property to search for the true value if we didn't know the property name for retrieval
+We have to check each property to search for the true value if we didn't know the property name for retrieval

 ---